 To blog or not to blog?
-That’s the eternal question with no universal answer.
+Since 1994, that’s been the eternal question with no universal answer.

 The pros and the cons

 Clearly, blogging isn’t for everyone.
 It requires determination, motivation, and persistence.
 Yet with a little inspiration, anyone can begin their very own blogging adventure, experience the pros and cons, and reap the many benefits associated with the practice of blogging.

 - Blogging boosts creativity.
 If you’ve ever kept a journal, then you’ve likely felt the powerful effects writing can have on creativity.

 - Blogging will increase your SEO.
 Most personal websites are a collection of static pages.
 While this can be a great way to present yourself to those looking for you online, this is often not enough to drive new traffic to your site.

 - You can make money from your blog.
 Since blogs can drive a great amount traffic to your site, they’re also an opportunity to create an additional revenue stream for your work.

 - Well, think about not putting yourself under unnecessary pressure having to fill a blog with regular, more or less entertaining, educational and interesting diary-style text entries (posts).

 - Let’s not forget or at least underestimate: What’s put online into a blog in the morning gets probably outdated already in the evening!